YelzyDy/typewiz/README.md

 - 🧙‍♂️ **WIZARD**: Balanced difficulty for seasoned typists.
 - 🔮 **ARCHMAGE**: Fast waves and tricky words to truly test your reflexes.

+The **OOP2 Capstone Project**, **TypeWiz**, showcases object-oriented programming principles applied to game development.
+Built with FXGL, a Java game development library, it leverages modern tools to deliver an engaging and interactive experience beyond the traditional FXML framework.

 Can you survive the onslaught and become the ultimate typing wizard?

 ---